Nora789/youtube-search-master/README.md

 # Description
-This is a part of the course whose information is showed below
+This is a part of the course whose information is showed below.

 # ReduxSimpleStarter